emmo-repo/EMMO/README.md

 The *Phenomenic* perspective class introduces the concept of real world objects that express of a recognisable pattern in space or time that impress the user.
 Under this class the EMMO categorises e.g. formal languages, pictures, geometry, mathematics and sounds.
 Phenomenic objects can be used in a semiotic process as signs.

-The *Physics* perspective class introduces the concept of real world objects that have a meaning for the under applied physics perspective.
+The *Physicalistic* perspective class introduces the concept of real world objects that have a meaning for the under applied physics perspective.

 The [semiotics](top/semiotics.owl) module introduces the concepts of semiotics and the *Semiosis* process that has a *Sign*, an *Object* and an *Interpreter* as participants.
 This forms the basis in EMMO to represent e.g. models, formal languages, theories, information and properties.